-

 This fund is financed by a portion of the tuition fees paid by students to the university.
 FSDIE funds are used both to support student projects and to provide social assistance to students in difficulty.
 Student projects must be supported by an application defining objectives, actions and evaluation procedures, and presenting a balanced budget.
 The procedure for submitting and managing applications is managed by the BVE.
 Projects selected by the committee are presented to the CEVU and then to the University Board, which makes the final decision on credit allocation. + info, calendar

 To enroll at the university, you have to pay the CVEC (Contribution à la Vie Etudiante et de Campus).
-The sums collected ultimately benefit students: they finance campus life projects run by a list of establishments fixed by law (Universities, a number of schools, Crous, etc.).
+The sums collected ultimately benefit students: they finance campus life projects run by a list of establishments fixed by law (universities, a number of schools, the Crous, etc.).

-For each major Aix-Marseille University campus (Etoile, Luminy, Timone, Marseille-Centre, Aix-en-Provence), as well as for each delocalized site (Gap, Digne, Arles, Avignon, Salon de Provence, Aubagne, La Ciotat), a campus CVEC commission has been set up.
+A campus CVEC committee has been set up for each major Aix-Marseille University campus (Etoile, Luminy, Timone, Marseille-Centre, Aix-en-Provence), as well as for each delocalized site (Gap, Digne, Arles, Avignon, Salon de Provence, Aubagne, La Ciotat).

 Submit your call for CVECDOC projects